-How To Make Your Pitbull Less Aggressive
+How to Raise Your Pitbull to Be Less Aggressive

 Five simple steps you should take to make sure your Pitbull is not aggressive.

 There is a lot of poor information out there.
 Today I read an article on how to use a pack of “bloodthirsty” Pit bulls to guard your property.
 Websites like DogsBite.org blame all dog on human violence on this breed and list all of the incidences of Pitbull attacks and human deaths each year in the United States.

 In 2014 they report that almost 64% of fatal dog bites were because of Pit bulls, or at least by dogs identified as Pit bulls.